xize/test/readme.md

-this is a test repo, please ignore thisb.
+this is a test repo, please ignore this.